Please select a faculty / graduate school from this menu.

 You can register for "Program Courses" that are accepted by the Graduate School of Media and Governance (excluding some Program Courses and courses held in parallel with the undergraduate faculties) and some courses offered by the Graduate School of Human Relations, the Graduate School of Law, and Law School by going through the required process.

-Applicable courses: Program Courses (excluding some Program Courses and courses held in parallel with the undergraduate faculties)
+Applicable courses: Program Courses (excluding courses held in parallel with the undergraduate faculties)

 Regarding the process for course registration, please check the news on K-Support.